social-protocols/dri-in-polis/README.md

 Run:

-    julia --project validity-check.jl
+    julia --project validity-test.jl

-This will place output into local-output/statement-subset
+This will place output into docs/validity-test

 ## License